secoda/terraform-gcp-secoda/README.md

 ```

 3. You must create a CNAME record with your DNS provider that points your your domain, i.e. `secoda.yourcompany.com` to your ingress external ip.
 4. Wait about 10 minutes.
 Then open `https://secoda.yourcompany.com` to test out the service.
 It will only listen on **HTTPS**.
+Make sure you use `https://` and not `http://`.
 5. We suggest using _Cloudflare ZeroTrust_ to limit access to Secoda; optional.

 ## Connecting to Secoda